karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserHasPermissionGroupApi/insertUserHasPermissionGroups.md

-UserHasPermissionGroupApi::insertUserHasPermissionGroups — Inserts the given userHasPermissionGroup rows in the database.
+UserHasPermissionGroupApi::insertUserHasPermissionGroups — Inserts the given user has permission group rows in the database.